neurotaxis/neurotaxis.github.io/blog/2025/partial_and_total_derivatives_on_computation_graphs.md

 $$L = L(\mathbf{x}, \mathbf{y}, \mathbf{z}).$$

-This series of functions and dependencies can be represented via the following directed acyclic graph.
+This series of functions and dependencies can be represented as

 ![computation graph example](comp_graph_example.png)

-Computation graphs are a fundamental abstraction in modern machine learning and AI, and understanding them comprehensively is fundamental to understanding how core libraries like PyTorch compute gradients.
+Computation graphs are a fundamental abstraction in modern AI, and understanding them is essential to understanding the computation of gradients.

-Paths on computation graphs are of frequent interest.
-Mathematically, a path corresponds to a product of Jacobians backwards along that path.
+Of frequent interest are paths on computation graphs.
-For instance, when we speak of the path from $\mathbf{w}$ to $\mathbf{y}$ to $L$, we are referring to is
+When we speak of the path from $\mathbf{w}$ to $\mathbf{x}$ to $\mathbf{y}$ to $L$, what we are actually referring to is the product of Jacobians backwards along that path:

 $$
-\mathcal{D}_{L\mathbf{y}} \mathcal{D}_{\mathbf{y} \mathbf{w}}.
+\mathcal{D}_{L\mathbf{y}} \mathcal{D}_{\mathbf{y}\mathbf{x}} \mathcal{D}_{\mathbf{x}\mathbf{w}}.
 $$

 The path conveys the flow of information from the source variable, $\mathbf{w}$ to the target variable $L$.
-Such a picture is very useful for intuiting about e.g. vanishing gradients.
+This can be useful for intuiting about e.g. vanishing gradients.
-A long path, for instance, often corresponds to a large number of Jacobians with eigenvalues less than 1, which when multiplied together will cause their product to vanish.
+A long path, for instance, often corresponds to a large number of Jacobians with eigenvalues less than 1, whose product vanishes.
-This means that a small change in the source variable will lead to no change in the target variable, at least through that particular path.
+Hence a small change in the source variable will lead to no change in the target variable, at least through that particular path.

 ## Total derivatives

-The total derivative of a target variable, e.g. $L$, with respect to a source variable, e.g. $\mathbf{x}$, specifies how a small change in $\mathbf{x}$ leads to a small change in $L$ through all possible ways that $\mathbf{x}$ can influence $L$.
+The total derivative of a target variable with respect to a source variable is the sum of all possible ways a small change in the source will lead to a small change in the target.
-On the computation graph, the total derivative of $dL/d\mathbf{x}$ corresponds to the sum of all (directed) paths from $\mathbf{x}$ to $L$.
+On the computation graph above, the total derivative of $dL/d\mathbf{x}$ corresponds to the sum of all (directed) paths from $\mathbf{x}$ to $L$.
-For instance, on the graph above, $dL/d\mathbf{x}$ corresponds to the sum of the following three paths:
+That is, $dL/d\mathbf{x}$ corresponds to:

 ![All paths from x to L](comp_graph_sum_of_paths_example.png)